If you like numbers, here’s some numbers:

 The opportunity is EVERYWHERE.

 Remember, "interactivity" isn't just about touch.
 Any human-machine or machine-machine interaction counts.
-RFID/NFC, beacons, voice, Web APIs and Web triggers, connected objects - heck, even a keyboard.
+Sensors, RFID/NFC, voice, Web APIs and Web triggers, connected objects - heck, even a keyboard.
 If you broaden the scope of your imagination to embrace any possible way for a person to interact with content, and for your content to interact with back office and cloud-hosted systems, the number of uses and potential clients are limitless.

 Corporate sales, marketing, and training.
 Retail.
 Education.
 Museums and libraries.
 Real estate.
 Manufacturing.
 Television.
 What industry can you think of?
 Yes!
 They could use it as well.